Fidode07/AnyWallpapers/README.md

   cd location/of/project
   python Engine.py
 ```
+After starting the Engine.py 1 time or the first time start the .exe, a shortcut to the .exe file should appear on the desktop.
+This means that the command does not have to be executed 1 more time afterwards.
   <br><br>
 <strong>Possible Errors:</strong>
 1. It is possible that an error occurs at step 3.
 This is often due to Python and pythonnet.
 In this case you can simply do: